Chateau de Pirou, one of the oldest Norman castles

 Another branch of the family, the Vassy, owned it from the 17th century until the French Revolution.

-Huguet de Semonville bought it then and transformed it into a farm; he left the buildings fall into ruins until 1833, when he sold it to the Quesnel-Morinière, a well-off family from the nearby town of Coutances.
+Huguet de Semonville bought it then and transformed it into a farm; he left the buildings fall into ruins until 1833, when he sold it to the Quesnel-Morinière, a well-off family from the nearby city of Coutances.

 Abbot Lelégard restored the Chateau de Pirou